Plant

 Note:

-Generally there are many types of pest and diseases that may be found on Acacia species, they including; Fuller's Rose Weevil, Grass Yellow Butterfly, Wattle Web-covering Borer, Fungal Gall, Frog Hoppers, Nectar Scarabs, Crusader Bug, Ribbed Case Moth, Green Wattle Looper and the Tailed Emperor Caterpillar.
+Generally there are many types of pest and diseases that may be found on Acacia species, they including; Fuller's Rose Weevil, Grass Yellow Butterfly, Wattle Web-covering Borer, Fungal Gall, Frog Hoppers, Nectar Scarabs, Crusader Bug, Ribbed Case Moth and the Green Wattle Looper.

 General information on pruning Acacia species